Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Added a patch to delete RPM internal elements when RPM is not present, to reduce grumbling in the log.
 	* Added a patch to rebalance the mass of the fairings and fix the Heavy LES tower.
 	* Added support for BahamutoD's Animated Engines.
 (It's a bit late, since BDAnimationModules needs updating for 1.1, but we're ready when it is!)
-	* Added tags, and nicknamed the engines ("Grizzly", "Sunbear", and "Teddy", trying to stick with the Russian theme)
+	* Added tags, and nicknamed the engines ("Grizzly", "Sunbear", and "Teddy")
+	* Made SoyJuice solar panels non-retractable (and added a warning to their description).

 ##Roadmap